• Skip to primary navigation

 Grape jelly is one of the most popular types of jelly, and it's not hard to see why.

-Its deep purple color is eye-catching, and its sweet flavor is a perfect complement to peanut butter in a classic PB&J Sandwich.
+Its deep purple color is eye-catching, and its sweet flavor is a good match for peanut butter in a classic PB&J Sandwich.

-Grape jelly is also a versatile ingredient in recipes, whether you’re using it as a filling for cookies or a glaze for pork chops.
+Grape jelly is also a flexible ingredient in recipes, whether you're using it as a filling for cookies or a glaze for pork chops.

 And although it's often associated with breakfast foods, grape jelly can be enjoyed at any time of day.